- Moderate to severe dyspareunia due to menopausal vulvar/vaginal atrophy.

 Tablets: 60 mg

-- Assess amount of pain during intercourse prior to and periodically during therapy.
+- Assess amount of pain during intercourse and vaginal dryness prior to and periodically during therapy.

 - Determine methods previously use to treat dyspareunia.